 Everybody wants to be healthy.
 These ideas work for me, but they may or may not work for you.
 Do your own research and compare.
 Think for yourself.
 Of philosophies and religions there are many, but the truth is inside you.
 “Look for the truth, and your health will follow.”

-My hobbies are reading, watching films, bicycling, cooking, and traveling to warm, sunny places.
-I am crazy about my health.
+My hobbies are reading, watching films, bicycling, cooking, and keeping myself healthy.
 If you are not crazy about your health, then what are you crazy about?

 I am not a doctor.
-Except for a certificate from a part-time nutrition school in Belgium (cerden), I have no formal academic qualifications to write about health via food.
+Except for a certificate from a part-time nutrition school in Belgium (cerden), I have no formal academic qualifications to write about health or food.
 So why believe me – about your health via your food?
 Why?
 Because these methods work, and I am merely the messenger for the doctors who are the original authors of these ideas and the related methods.
 To be clear, none of these ideas are original to me.
 For details and to verify, read the books and studies in the references.
-Again, I am merely the scribe.

 Many of the original ideas are a hundred years old or more.
 They have withstood the test of time.
-Compared with other methods or expensive treatments, is eighty percent not worth your time to try it for your health and longevity?
+Is an eighty percent chance of results not worth some of your time for your health?

 Specifically, the eight basic ideas are:

 - food combining,

 My knowledge of health via food comes from self-study, which irritates many professionals, academics, and experts like a bad fly in their soup.
 My question to them is: why in case of chronic illness is a change in eating habits the last resort and not the first resort?
 My question to you is: what is worth more to you – your health or your habits?